amd/amd-lab-notes/finite-difference/docs/Laplacian_Part4.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --->
-# Finite Difference Method - Laplacian Part 4
+# Finite Difference Method - Laplacian part 4

 In the previous three posts, we presented a HIP implementation of the finite difference method for the Laplace operator and applied four different optimizations.